 Birding by ear, or learning to identify birds by sound, is a valuable skill for any birder to develop.
-By understanding and recognizing bird sounds, you can have a much richer and more enjoyable birding experience.
+By understanding and recognizing bird sounds rather than relying on visual identification only, you can have a much richer and more enjoyable birding experience, and will be able to identify birds when you can't always see them well.

 Why Learn Bird Sounds